Limited Liability Company – D.O.O.

 Address for receiving mail, if any;

-Data on persons authorized to represent the company with the scope of authorization for representation (individually or collectively);
+Data on persons authorised to represent the company with the scope of authorization for representation (individually or collectively); and

-Registration documents contain information whether persons authorized to represent a company can act collectively or as individuals.
+Registration documents contain information regarding whether persons authorised to represent a company can act collectively or as individuals.

 What is the title of the executive body and its members?
 What are their main duties, tasks and responsibilities?